obskyr/latex-fiction-template/README.md

 Typographical improvements, accessibility improvements, features, and ease-of-use improvements are all welcome.

-At the moment, it’s made for a build flow centered around VS Code, but that’s just because it happens to be what I use – if you want to add support for alternative tooling, be my guest.
+At the moment, it’s made for a build flow centered around VS Code, but that’s only because it happens to be what I use – if you want to add support for alternative tooling, be my guest!

+---

+Go forth, and write righteously and egregiously.
+—&hairsp;&NoBreak;Molly